 Tired of the same boring recipes?
-Go global with Shrimp Curry For Two and have dinner ready on the table in 30 minutes or less.
+Go global with Shrimp Curry without coconut milk and have dinner ready on the table in 30 minutes or less.

 Shrimp Curry For Two in a hurry – ok, ok so the name is a little cliché, but I wanted to emphasize how fast it is to make this, which means that this dinner can be ready in 30 minutes or less.